Who Can Benefit from Trading Forex Without Leverage?

 The story goes like this: after analyzing the charts in January 2020, traders have concluded that after a long downtrend, the GBP/JPY had a reversal in August 2019 and now entered the uptrend.
 Therefore, let us suppose that they have opened long GBP/JPY at 142 level, without using leverage.
 We can all see from this chart what happened next: the Pound fell dramatically to near the 126 mark and later recovered some of its losses, eventually settling to near the 133 level.

 So if traders decide to cut their losses and close this position, they will lose approximately 6.4% of the amount invested in this trade.
-Now, this might not sound a very successful outcome, however, it is much better than losing 100% of the funds in case of 1:20, 1:50, or 1:100 leverage.
+Now, this might not sound like a very successful outcome, however, it is much better than losing 100% of the funds in case of 1:20, 1:50, or 1:100 leverage.

 As we can see from this example, by using this strategy, a trader can protect his or her accounts from massive losses and at the same time gather more experience.